dzekelid/tracking/_listings/eventbrite/tracking-beacons-post-openapi.md

 x-collection-name: Eventbrite
 x-complete: 0
 info:
-  title: Eventbrite Add Tracking Beacons
+  title: Eventbrite Post Tracking Beacons
   description: Makes a new tracking beacon.
 Returns an tracking_beacon as tracking_beacon.
     Either event_id or user_id is required for each tracking beacon.
 If the event_id is provided, the tracking pixel will fire only for that event.
 If the user_id is provided, the tracking pixel will fire for all events organized by that user.
   version: 1.0.0
-host: www.eventbriteapi.com
+host: www.eventbrite.com
-basePath: /v3
+basePath: /%7Bdata-type%7D/
 schemes:
 - http
 produces: